Plastering the Bruises (Mark 1:29-39)

 Hosea 3:5 Afterward shall the children of Israel return, and seek the LORD their God, and David their king; and shall fear the LORD and his goodness in the latter days.

-The King James translation adds the word men to this verse, which is odd, and can make the clause appear to read as some sort of profound statement, but it is not at all what Peter said: he was ostensibly only referring to how others in the city and perhaps also in the house were searching for Christ, and anxious to know where He had went.
-This is more clear in the gospel of Luke.
+The King James translation adds the word men to this verse ("All men seek for thee"), which is curious.
+This addition can make the clause appear to be some sort of profound, universal statement.
+However, that is not at all what Peter said.
+He was ostensibly referring only to how the people of the city, and perhaps those in the house, were searching for Christ, anxious to know where He had gone.
+This context is made even clearer in the Gospel of Luke.

-The word which Peter (or Mark) uses is potent in how it helps visualize this account. καταδιώκω appears only here in the New Testament, and most literally means to follow hard upon.
-Once again, this is the evocative language of an oral gospel, and it shows how anxious Peter “and those with him” were in finding Yahshua, who was resting with them that night but then departed privately for prayer.
+The word which Peter (or Mark) uses is potent in how it helps visualize this account.
+Katadiōkō (#G2614) appears only here in the New Testament, and most literally means "to follow hard upon" or "to track down."
+Once again, this is the evocative language of an oral gospel, and it shows just how anxious Peter and "those with him" were in finding Yahshua, who was resting with them that night but then departed privately for prayer.

-These people with Peter were probably others of Yahshua’s students, as Christ tells them that they should accompany Him as He travels elsewhere:
+These people with Peter were likely others of Yahshua’s students, as Christ tells them that they should accompany Him as He travels elsewhere:

 1:38 And He says to them: "We should go elsewhere into the neighboring towns, in order that I shall proclaim there.
 For this reason have I come."